About No Use Empty

 The award winning No Use Empty (NUE) initiative, established in 2005, is the longest running empty property initiative in the UK, delivered in partnership by Kent County Council working with all 12 district councils and aims to substantially increase the numbers of long term empty homes returned to use as quality housing through a range of interventions including financial assistance to owners.

-To date NUE have awarded : 455 loans supporting 1,420 units of accommodation being brought back into use.
-NUE have provided over £58.9m financial support levering in £43.4m from public/private sectors.
+To date NUE have awarded : 520 loans creating 1,622 new homes from long term empty properties.
+NUE have provided over £66.7m financial support levering in £51.6m from public/private sectors.

-Average renovation costs to return a unit to occupation are £43,000, average KCC investment being £23,700.
+Average renovation costs to return an empty property (one self contained unit) to occupation are £73,376, average KCC investment being £41,165.
 For every £1 spent on administering the initiative, this translates to £20 being spent in the local economy.

 NUE have also delivered a £1.8m Affordable Homes Project (2012-2015) which focused on the conversion of larger commercial buildings with a regenerative impact locally.
 Developers were able to apply for a secured interest free loan over five years, working with a registered provider, who let the homes, provide property management and guarantee rental income.
 A total of 42 homes were created.